20% Vat Calculator UK | Calculate with few clicks

 Since the scheme is specially generated to empower small-scale businesses, the requirements specifically include:

-- Companies must be registered as a VAT vendor.
+- Companies must be registered as VAT vendors.

 - Business taxable turnover should be expected to be equal to or less than £150,000.